anaramirli/Single-Word-ASR/README.md

 3. Check requiremenets.
     ```
-    requirements.py
+    python requirements.py
     ```
+4. Testing
+    You can find implementation samples on test.py
+    ```
+    python test.py
+    ```
-4. How to use.
+5. How to use.

     ```
     # call our classes